 This coating comes in three color varieties chassis black, glossy black, and clear that are each resistant to sunlight exposure, and reduces fading and sun damage.
 Again, this is a nice back up to make sure that your cars’ metal surfaces can stand up to the elements.

-- Spray is even and consistent, and helps to achieve a professional appearance
+- The spray is even and consistent and helps to achieve a professional appearance

 - The moisture resistance and strength against cracking is great for the under chassis, especially in wet climates